The HP Community is here for you.

 That particular error message is normally caused by an input problem to the display.

-If your problem is solved or your question answered by a particular post, please click the Accepted Solution button in that post.
+If your problem is solved or question answered, please click the Accepted Solution button in that post.

 03-17-2013 09:37 PM